vpendo/HTML-CSS-Group12/README.md

 ## License
    [MIT License] (LICENSE)

-   Feel free to create Folks and don't hesitate to reach out if you have any issues or ideas.
+   Feel free to create Folks, and don't hesitate to reach out if you have any issues or ideas.
 ### Contact us
     Email:vpendo@alustudent.com
-         :l.ndiyizeye@alustudent.com
+         :l.ndizeye@alustudent.com

     Phone: 0782030814
          :0782540966